 Lands to be temporarily used during the construction of the Project include the temporary laydown areas paralleling the access roads and turbine locations, the turbine crane pads, the transmission construction staging and laydown area at the interconnect station, the operations and maintenance building construction staging area, and the solar land staging area.
 The requirements for these temporary areas including upgrades and restoration are described below and within the Draft Construction Plan Report.
-The current land use at all of these locations is agricultural.
+The land use prior to construction at all of these areas is agricultural.